tmontaigu/CloudCompare-PythonRuntime/Readme.md

 1) Clone this project in CloudCompare/plugins/private

 2) Create a Virtual env or a conda env

+   (conda environment works, virtual envs may not as they were not as tested)

     ```shell script
     # Python's venv